svc-design/documents/Personal/General/Resume-EN.md

 - Solutions Architect

 ## Professional Summary

-- 14 years of IT experience spanning manufacturing, finance, telecom, and internet industries.
+1. Experienced in the IT field with a progressive background spanning Linux, Kubernetes, public cloud, and AI infrastructure, bringing cross-industry expertise and a strong systems-level architectural mindset.
-- Proficient in Linux, Kubernetes, Docker, Ansible, CI/CD, and IaC (Terraform/Ansible).
+2. Skilled in building Cloud-Neutral multi-cloud and hybrid-cloud architectures, creating portable, observable, and automated infrastructure platforms.
-- Extensive experience in distributed system architecture, hybrid cloud, automation, and observability (NPM, APM, eBPF, unified logs/metrics/traces).
+3. Proficient in Kubernetes, Terraform, Pulumi, Ansible, GitOps (ArgoCD / FluxCD), and modern CI/CD pipelines.
-- Recently focused on AI-driven operations (AI Agents, RAG, intelligent operations).
+4. Passionate about open-source and community practices, focusing on RAG, AgentOps, intelligent observability, and self-healing systems to advance infrastructure intelligence and autonomy.

 ## Skills Overview

 - **Cloud Platforms**: AWS, GCP, Azure, AliCloud
 - **Containerization & Orchestration**: Docker, Kubernetes
 - **Infrastructure as Code (IaC)**: Terraform, Pulumi